 Thin Film Coatings

-Performance Thin Film Coatings & Thin Film Technology
+Thin Film Coating Performance - Advanced Thin Film Technology

 Optical Coating Design & Verification

-Our in-house team designs our thin film coating methods and coatings formulas that spans the multispectral environment which includes UV, visible, NIR, SWIR, MWIR, and LWIR with oxides, metals, and select rare-earth materials to tune spectral bands.
-We model thin film deposition techniques to manage thin film morphology, substrate surface adhesion, mechanical properties (stress, hardness), and coating thickness while minimizing coating defects.
+Our in-house team designs our thin film methods and formulas that spans the multispectral environment which includes UV, visible, NIR, SWIR, MWIR, and LWIR with oxides, metals, and select rare-earth materials to tune spectral bands.
+We model thin film deposition techniques to manage morphology, surface adhesion, mechanical properties (stress, hardness), and layer uniformity while minimizing coating defects.
+The optical properties of thin films are determined by their refractive index, extinction coefficient, and structural features.
+Selecting the appropriate deposition technique is essential for achieving desired film properties.

 Performance of your coating depends on: